Larry Ellison: Yachting

-Philanthropy
+Other endeavors

-In 1992 Ellison shattered his elbow in a high-speed bicycle crash.
+In 1992, Ellison shattered his elbow in a high-speed bicycle crash.
 After receiving treatment at University of California, Davis, Ellison donated $5 million to seed the Lawrence J. Ellison Musculo-Skeletal Research Center.
 In 1998, the Lawrence J. Ellison Ambulatory Care Center opened on the Sacramento campus of the UC Davis Medical Center.

 To settle an insider trading lawsuit arising from his selling nearly $1 billion of Oracle stock, a court allowed Ellison to donate $100 million to his own charitable foundation without admitting wrongdoing.
 A California judge refused to allow Oracle to pay Ellison's legal fees of $24 million.
 Ellison's lawyer had argued that if Ellison were to pay the fees, that could be construed as an admission of guilt.
 His charitable donations to Stanford University raised questions about the independence of two Stanford professors who evaluated the case's merits for Oracle.
 In response to the September 11 terrorist attacks of 2001, Ellison made a controversial offer to donate software to the federal government that would have enabled it to build and run a national identification database and to issue ID cards.

 Forbes' 2004 list of charitable donations made by the wealthiest 400 Americans stated that Ellison had donated $151,092,103, about 1% of his estimated personal wealth.
+In August 2010, a report listed Ellison as one of the 40 billionaires who had signed "The Giving Pledge".
 In June 2006, Ellison announced he would not honor his earlier pledge of $115 million to Harvard University, claiming it was due to the departure of former president Lawrence Summers.
-Oracle spokesman Bob Wynne announced, "It was really Larry Summers' brainchild and once it looked like Larry Summers was leaving, Larry Ellison reconsidered ...
-[I]t was Larry Ellison and Larry Summers that had initially come up with this notion."
-In 2007 Ellison pledged $500,000 to fortify a community centre in Sderot, Israel, after discovering that the building was not fortified against rocket attacks.
-Other charitable donations by Ellison include a $10 million donation to the Friends of the Israel Defense Forces in 2014.
-In 2017 Ellison again donated to the Friends of the Israel Defense Forces, this time for $16.6 million.
-His donation was intended to support the construction of well-being facilities on a new campus for co-ed conscripts.
+Oracle spokesman Bob Wynne announced, "It was really Larry Summers' brainchild and once it looked like Larry Summers was leaving, Larry Ellison reconsidered".

-In August 2010 a report listed Ellison as one of the 40 billionaires who had signed "The Giving Pledge".
+In 2007, Ellison pledged $500,000 to fortify a community centre in Sderot, Israel, after discovering that the building was not fortified against rocket attacks.
+Other charitable donations by Ellison include a $10 million donation to the Friends of the Israel Defense Forces in 2014 followed by a $16.6 million donation in 2017 intended to support the construction of well-being facilities on a new campus for co-ed conscripts.

-In May 2016 Ellison donated $200 million to the University of Southern California for establishing a cancer research center: the Lawrence J. Ellison Institute for Transformative Medicine of USC.
+In May 2016, Ellison donated $200 million to the University of Southern California to establish a cancer research center: the Lawrence J. Ellison Institute for Transformative Medicine of USC.
+It was renamed the Ellison Institute of Technology, and an additional campus was established in Oxford in 2023 with the intention of providing a scholarship program for 20 students each year.